Production Open Source Chat with Work Instructions

 Here are the ways to search:

-(control + f key) to use the browsers
+• ctrl+f (control + f key) to use the browser

 Edit Online